First Aid Kit

 • Insect repellent;

 Store your first aid kit in a cool, dry place.
-Check the expiration dates regularly and label all bottles and containers for easy identification.
-It is important to keep it accessible in case of an emergency, but out of the reach of small children.
+Regularly check expiration dates and label all bottles and packages for quick identification.
+It is important to keep it accessible for emergencies but out of reach of young children.

-In situations where there is doubt about the need for medical care, having a well-prepared first aid kit provides security and peace of mind until specialized assistance arrives.
+In situations where you are unsure about the need for medical care, a well-prepared first aid kit provides safety and peace of mind until specialized assistance arrives.